-Comment: This motion is intended to provide on official grade conversion scheme for external purposes and is in no way intended to open the question of alternate grading systems.
-The grade conversion is required for some graduate schools and in particular for students applying to medical school.
-The medical schools, in a move toward greater efficiency, have adopted a standard application form.
-Whereas students used to complete a separate application form for each school to which they are applying, the students now fill out a single form, copies of which are f awarded to the schools of their interest.
-The standard form requires that all grades be converted to the A, B, C, D system.
-Last year, the Premedical Advisory Committee used an ad hoc conversion scheme in the absence of an official version.
-This conversion was
+Comment: This motion is intended to provide an official grade conversion scheme for external purposes and is in no way intended to open the question of alternate grading systems.
+The grade conversion is required for some graduate schools and, in particular, for students applying to medical school.
+The medical schools in a move toward greater efficiency, have adopted a standard application form.
+Whereas students used to complete a separate application form for each school to which they are applying, the students now fill out a single form,, copies of which are forwarded to the schools of their interest.
+The standard form requires that all grades be converted to the A, By C, D system.
+Last year the Pre Medical Advisory Committee used an ad hoc conversion scheme in the absence of an official version.
+This conversion was: